samialateya/Laravel-Auth-Starter/README.md

 ## Errors and Vulnerabilities

-Please open an issue on Github if you discover a vulnerability with AuthStarter or you face an error or feel free to contact me on my email [samialateya@hotmail.com](mailto:samialateya@hotmail.com)
+Please open an issue on Github if you discover a vulnerability or you face an error with this repo. and feel free to contact me at [samialateya@hotmail.com](mailto:samialateya@hotmail.com)